fommil/fpmortals/manuscript/complete.md

 But we've gone in circles!
 We could have used `IO` as the context for our program in the first place and avoided `Free`.
 So why did we put ourselves through all this pain?
-Let's see some reasons why `Free` might be useful.
+Here are some examples of where `Free` might be useful.

 #### Testing: Mocks and Stubs